EHER/ansible-mysql_snapshot/README.md

 Requirements
 ------------

 Requires Boto and MySQLdb Python package on the remote host.
-For Ubuntu, this is as easy as apt-get install python-boto python-mysqldb.
-(See [apt](http://docs.ansible.com/apt_module.html))
+The role try install them for you. :)

 Role Variables
 --------------